eq2emu/database/README.md

-# database
+# EQ2Emulator.net Database

-Version Controlled Database
+In the process of setting up for this to be updated nightly.